 About Chris Ferguson

-Chris Ferguson cultivates an eccentric appearance that has earned him the nickname "Jesus."
-His typical outfits have him looking like he just walked out of a Western: duds and a cowboy hat are complimented by long hair and a full-length beard.
+First, there was the nickname, cultivated from his eccentric appearance that made him look like he just walked out of a Western: a long leather jacket and cowboy hat complimented by long hair and a full beard.

 |60||$4,873.00||WSOP 2016 - Event 64 - $3000 Pot-Limit Omaha Hi-Lo Split 8 or Better|